About Us

 About: Lena is a cultural performer and educator raised on the Kumayaay-Ipai homelands.
 As a Hula dancer and daughter/granddaughter of cultural practitioners, she learned a deep reverence for the natural world and a reciprocal relationship with the plants, animals, rocks, waters, and winds.
 As a student at SKC, Lena has also been lucky enough to learn about the Flathead Valley from Salish and Blackfeet relations and is passionate about passing on this value of stewardship to the next generations.

 Education: Lena comes from a background in Special Education, including ABA, American Sign Language, and various forms of nonverbal communication (AAC).
-She also has 15+ years experience practicing and teaching various Polynesian cultural art forms.
+She also has 15+ years of experience practicing and teaching various Polynesian cultural art forms.

 Loves: Community Organizing, Linguistics, and Fun Facts!

-Jordyn Krantz | Preschool Guide
+Jordyn Krantz | Summer Camp Guide

 Of all the paths you take in life, make sure a few of them are dirt.